-The College Assembly shall consist of all staff, students, tenured, tenure-earning, and non-tenured faculty, shall meet at least once each fall and spring semester, and shall be convened and presided over by the Chair of the Dean's Advisory Council [DAC].
+The College Assembly shall consist of all staff, students, tenured, tenure-earning, and non-tenured faculty, shall meet at least once a year, and shall be convened and presided over by the Chair of the Dean's Advisory Council [DAC].
 The voting membership of the Assembly shall consist of all full-time (e.g., 9 and 12-month), tenured and tenure-earning faculty.
-The restricted composition of the electorate follows from the recognition that the accreditation and reputation of an academic institution is based on, and is ultimately the responsibility of, the tenured faculty.
+The restricted composition of the electorate follows from the recognition that the accreditation and reputation of an academic institution is based on, and is ultimately the responsibility of, the tenured and tenure-earning faculty.